 Hi friends!
 Can you believe the difference!?
-I can’t believe the melasma flare up I had.
+I can’t believe the melasma flare up I had. (hormones getting messed up by my gluten allergy!)
 I honestly felt so uncomfortable in my own skin.
 I had to write a review about this Cosmelan Face Peel I had almost 4 weeks ago.
 It changed my SKIN!!
 I couldn’t be happier with the results.
 I can finally be make-up free and I feel so gooood about it!
 Melasma affects more than 70% of all women.
 Did you know that?
 I was shocked by that number.
 Melasma tends to look like a brown map on your face of uneven pigment.
 It might look like patches in certain areas.
 Melasma needs to be addressed by checking hormones, GI, liver function, healthy gut, digestion and diet.
 All of these can be reasons for your melasma.
 Many of you know I was diagnosed with a gluten allergy and celiac disease.
 During the process of figuring out what was happening on the inside of my body, my skin manifested this crazy dark pigment on my cheek areas.
 I didn’t get the pigment anywhere else, it stayed right on the sides of my face.
 I’ve been gluten free now for over 3 months and I feel amazing.
 Better than I’ve ever felt.

 #1 If you have melasma it is hormonal.
 Figure out what is happening on the inside of your body.
 Having a gluten allergy creates all sorts of problems with your thyroid (adrenals) and hormones if you continue to have gluten in your diet.
 Get a blood test and get your hormone levels checked.
 Chances are your body can be creating too much estrogen or perhaps it’s a birth control pill you need to get off.
 Your thyroid is a major contributor to melasma issues.
 Have everything checked!
 After a pregnancy your hormones can change and become completely out of wack.
 This is all normal and can be treated.